sulav632/Smart-Dining-repo/README.md

 ### Production Deployment
 1. Set `NODE_ENV=production`
-2. Use a production MongoDB instance
+- Use a production MySQL instance
 3. Set secure JWT secret
 4. Configure CORS for production domain
 5. Use environment variables for all sensitive data